• Validated by the Chair (G. Erny): 10/05/18

 Disclaimer: Applicants should read and understand the COST Vademecum (https://www.cost.eu/wp-content/uploads/2019/05/Vademecum-May-2019.pdf).
 Information relevant to STSMs that are not in the present document remains valid.

 STSM applicants must be engaged in an official research programme as a PhD Student or postdoctoral fellow or can be employed by, or affiliated to, an institution, organisation or legal entity which has within its remit a clear association with performing research.
 The institutions/organisation or legal entity where applicants pursue their main strand of research are considered as Home institution.
 The Host institution is the institution/organisation that will host the successful applicant.
 The following table shows the scenarios available to eligible STSM applicants:

 EVALUATION AND SELECTION OF APPLICANTS

-Two calls for STSM will be organised by Grant Period (1st of May to 30th of March) and will be open for two weeks.
-Proposals will be assessed within ten working days after the end of the deadline by a panel composed by the STSM coordinator or the STSM vice-coordinator, the Chair or the Vice-Chair of the Action and a Working Group Leader.
-It is of the responsibility of the applicants to indicate the most relevant Working Group for his application.
+Proposals will be assessed within ten working days after submission by a panel composed by the STSM coordinator or the STSM vice-coordinator, the Chair or the Vice-Chair of the Action and a Working Group Leader.
+The working group (and only one) linked with the STSM should be indicated in the first line of the application.
+In its absence, the application will be rejected.
 Applications will be evaluated following four criteria, each of those marked from 0 to 5.

 • Relevance of the scientific mission to the COST Action (threshold > 3).
 The applicant should highlight how the proposal will contribute to the objectives and goals of the Action and/or the goals of the Grant Period.
 The scientific quality of the mission will also be evaluated.